hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 2. Content analysis

-They should report Krippendorff's alpha rather than an agreement of 90%
+They should report Krippendorff's alpha rather than an agreement of 90%, I believe.

 3. No hypotheses beforehand